-- 12.5 To finance the acquisition of Leasehold Property, Camden Living Limited entered into the long-term loans with the London Borough of Camden.
-Interest from funding outstanding shall accrue at the rate of LIBOR (SONIA from 1st January 2022) plus the Margin provided of 5.5%, the interest payable on these loans in the year to 31st March 2022 was £316,169.
-It worth noting that LIBOR as interest rate benchmark had been ended on 31st December 2021 and replaced with SONIA. - 12.6 The Council has also granted operating leases to Camden Living on 48 residential units until October 2026.
-Camden Living rents the units out at market value and receives a management fee of £144k per annum, with £378k is outstanding at year end. - 13.7 Included within Camden Living Limited's short-term creditors are amounts owed to the London Borough of Camden Trade Creditors £1,059,751 and Other Creditors £251,672.
-Included in other debtors is £733,933 in respect of Camden Living Limited monies held by the London Borough of Camden.
+- 16.5 To finance the acquisition of Leasehold Property, Camden Living Limited entered into the long-term loans with the London Borough of Camden.
+Interest from funding outstanding shall accrue at the rate of SONIA (formerly known as LIBOR) plus the Margin provided of 5.5%, the outstanding interest payable on these loans in the year to 31st March 2023 is £424,228. - 16.6 The Council has also granted operating leases to Camden Living on 48 residential units until October 2026.
+Camden Living rents the units out at market value and receives a management fee of £144,000 per annum, with full amount is outstanding at year end. - 16.7 Amounts payable to London Borough of Camden included within Camden Living Limited's short-term creditors are £2,772,344 in Trade Creditors and £211,793 in Other Creditors. - 16.8 Included in other debtors is £716,096 in respect of Camden Living Limited monies held by the London Borough of Camden.

-13. ULTIMATE CONTROLLING PARTY
+17. ULTIMATE CONTROLLING PARTY